Uberi/University-Notes/MATH137/MATH137.md

 ;wip: prove it with a technique similar to the sum law (answer is also in textbook)

-This is usually used on bounded functions like sine or cosine.
+This also works for one-sided limits.
+It is usually used on bounded functions like sine or cosine.

 Consider $\lim_{x \to 0} x \sin\left(\frac{1}{x}\right)$. $\lim_{x \to 0} \sin\left(\frac{1}{x}\right)$ does not exist, but we know that $\sin\left(\frac{1}{x}\right)$ is bounded: $-1 \le \sin\left(\frac{1}{x}\right) \le 1$.